0xNineteen/blog.md/rsa-encryption/index.md

 Notice an attacker can only intercept either the box and the lock (on the way forward), or the locked box (on the way backwards).
 Neither of which can compromise the communication (we'll ignore man-in-the-middle attacks in this post).

-A popular public-key crypto algorithm is RSA.
-The rest of this post will go into detail about how RSA works.
+The rest of this post will go into detail about how RSA, a popular public key crypto algorithm, works.

 ## Terminology

 To expand the previous high-level explanation with proper terminology, at a high level, RSA works as follows:

-- Alice will generate a public key and a private key
+- Alice generates a public key and a private key
-- she will send her public key to Bob
+- Alice sends her public key to Bob
-- Bob can then encrypt their message to Alice using her public key
+- Bob encrypts his message using Alice's public key
-- Bob can send the encrypted message to Alice
+- Bob sends the encrypted message to Alice
-- Alice can decrypt the encrypted message with her private key
+- Alice decrypts the encrypted message with her private key

-The public key is the box & lock, and the private key is the lock's key.
+Analogously, the public key is the box and the lock, and the private key is the lock's key.

 ## The Algorithm